grempe/grempe.github.io/contact.md

 ### XMPP + OTR Chat

+Learn more about [using XMPP+OTR+TOR in a great article](https://theintercept.com/2015/07/14/communicating-secret-watched/){:target="_blank"} by Micah Lee.
 Please contact me in advance if you wish to chat via XMPP + OTR.

 {% highlight text %}
 XMPP/Jabber Address: grempe@xmpp-hosting.de